alanng10/class-lang/Docue/Article/Word/a.md

 Word "support" has meaning that is assist entity.

+Word "demo" has meaning that is demostration.

+Word "sample" has meaning that is example.

 Word "object" has meaning that is directed any.

 Word "calc" has meaning that is calculate integer.